ghost1face/ghost1face/README.md

 Hi there!
 I'm **ghost1face**

-Passionate about open-source, innovation, technology, collaboration, and building cool things with code.
+Passionate about open-source, innovation, technology, collaboration, architecture, strategy, and building cool things with code.

 ---